Currently unavailable.

 ecobee3 Smarter Wi-Fi Thermostat with Remote Sensor, 2nd Generation

-Rebates starting at $30 available from energy providers for 20149.
+Rebates may be available from your energy provider.
 Terms apply.
-See rebates

 This item is certified to work with Alexa